Menu

 Drug testing is an important tool for employers to promote a safe and healthy working environment.
 When considering implementing drug screening, one key decision is choosing the right testing panel.
 A panel refers to the specific drugs or drug families screened for in a single test.
 The more panels, the wider the range of drugs detected.
 A 18-panel drug test casts a very wide net to catch users of many common illicit and prescription substances.
 Read on to learn exactly what a 18-panel test looks for.

-A 18-panel drug test checks for the following 18 drugs:
+A 18-panel urine drug test checks for the following 18 drugs:

 This extensive panel covers all major drug groups including stimulants, depressants, hallucinogens, and opioids.
 Both illicit drugs and commonly abused prescription medications are included.

-There are several reasons a employer may choose a 18-panel drug screen for pre-employment testing or random workplace screening:
+There are several reasons an employer may choose a 18-panel drug screen for pre-employment testing or random workplace screening:

 • Casts a wider net to detect more substances of abuse.
 People often take multiple drugs, so a broader test increases chances of catching drug use.